News Feed

 Editor's note: This is a developing story and is being updated.

-The Ukrainian parliament on July 22 approved amendments that effectively destroy the independence of Ukraine's two key anti-corruption institutions, according to opposition lawmakers and watchdogs.
+President Volodymyr Zelensky on July 22 signed into law a bill that effectively destroys the independence of Ukraine's two key anti-corruption institutions, according to opposition lawmakers and watchdogs.

 The step comes as Ukrainian authorities ramp up pressure against the two agencies established as part of the anti-graft reforms after the EuroMaidan Revolution.

 The bill was passed with the support of 263 lawmakers, with 13 voting against it and 13 abstaining.
-The legislation is now on its way to President Volodymyr Zelensky for signature, though the president has the power to veto it.
+As the legislation made its way to Zelensky's desk for his approval or veto, protestors gathered in Kyiv and other major cities across the country to demand the president veto the law.

 Under the new bill, the prosecutor general has the authority to issue directions in NABU's investigations — or even reassign them outside the agency.
 It would also allow the prosecutor general to delegate SAPO's powers to other prosecutors.